notPlancha/ytplay/README.md

 - `--output/-o`: Save output to a file
 - `--format/-f`: Choose output format (text or json)
 - `--no-progress`: Disable progress bars
+- `--no-cache`: Skip cache and fetch fresh data from YouTube API
 - Use `--help` with any command for detailed options

 ### Finding Playlist IDs